adityasuman2025/MNgoImageAnnotate/README.md

         onChange={(data: { [key: string]: any }) => void}
     />

 `props example`

+1. `compMaxHeight`  max height allowed to component (max height component can go to)
-1. `compIdx`  unique index of the component when using `MNgoImageAnnotate` multiple time in view/screen/oage
+2. `compIdx`  unique index of the component when using `MNgoImageAnnotate` multiple time in view/screen/oage
-2. `image`  image of type JS Image object or image url/link, e.g. [https://tinypng.com/images/social/website.jpg](https://tinypng.com/images/social/website.jpg)
+3. `image`  image of type JS Image object or image url/link, e.g. [https://tinypng.com/images/social/website.jpg](https://tinypng.com/images/social/website.jpg)
-3. `loc`  loc represents co-ordinates of visible portion of the image, i.e. [x1, y1, x2, y2]
+4. `loc`  loc represents co-ordinates of visible portion of the image, i.e. [x1, y1, x2, y2]
-4. `width`  width of the image, default value is 900
+5. `imgWidth`  width of the image, default value is 900
-5. `loader`  ReactElement or string to display while image is loading/downloading, default value is "loading"
+6. `loader`  ReactElement or string to display while image is loading/downloading, default value is "loading"
-6. `error`  ReactElement or string to display when image could not be loaded, default value is "something went wrong"
+7. `error`  ReactElement or string to display when image could not be loaded, default value is "something went wrong"
-7. `textInputField`  a function to render Text Tool Input Field e.g.
+8. `textInputField`  a function to render Text Tool Input Field, e.g.